Dressing (medicine): Types

-Dressings can also regulate the chemical environment of a wound, usually with the aim of preventing infection by the impregnation of topical antiseptic chemicals.
-Commonly used antiseptics include povidone-iodine, boracic lint dressings or historically castor oil.
+Dressings can also regulate the chemical environment of a wound, usually with the aim of preventing infection by the impregnation of topical antiseptics.
+Commonly used antiseptics include silver and DACC,povidone-iodine, boracic lint dressings or historically castor oil.
 Antibiotics are also often used with dressings to prevent bacterial infection.
 Medical grade honey is another antiseptic option, and there is moderate evidence that honey dressings are more effective than common antiseptic and gauze for healing infected post-operative wounds.
 Bioelectric dressings can be effective in attacking certain antibiotic-resistant bacteria and speeding up the healing process.

 Dressings are also often impregnated with analgesics to reduce pain.

 The physical features of a dressing can impact the efficacy of such topical medications.
 Occlusive dressings, made from substances impervious to moisture such as plastic or latex, can be used to increase their rate of absorption into the skin.

 Dressings are usually secured with adhesive tape and/or a bandage.
 Many dressings today are produced as an "island" surrounded by an adhesive backing, ready for immediate application – these are known as island dressings.